Maheen-Khan/BookTok/README.md

 # BookTok
-A social media based application where users can share and review books
+A social media-based application where users can share and review books Backend almost completed